britannio/in_app_review/README.md

 ## Android
 You must upload your app to the Play Store to test `requestReview`.
 An easy way to do this is to build an apk/app bundle and upload it via [internal app sharing](https://play.google.com/apps/publish/internalappsharing/).
 ## IOS
-`requestReview` can be tested via the IOS simulator or on a physical device.
+This plugin can be tested via the IOS simulator or on a physical device.
 ## MacOS
-`requestReview` can be tested via the IOS simulator or on a physical device.
+This plugin can be tested by running your MacOS application locally.

 More details at https://developer.android.com/guide/playcore/in-app-review/test